 Barcelona Best Novels

 Stuck at home?
 Looking for a change of scenery?
 We offer you a trip to Barcelona without moving from your sofa!
 The capital is the setting for many exciting novels that take you through the streets of the city and through the ages.
-We have selected the best short stories set in Barcelona that will take you back in time and make you want to visit the city!
+We have selected the best novels and short stories set in Barcelona that will take you back in time and make you want to visit the city!

-The Shadow of the Wind, Carlos Ruiz Zafón
+The Shadow of the Wind by Carlos Ruiz Zafón

 It is a worldwide bestseller with more than 20 million copies sold making it one of the best-selling books of all time.
 Hidden in the heart of the old city of Barcelona is the “Cemetery of Lost Books”, a library of obscure and forgotten titles.
 To this library, a man brings his 10-year-old son Daniel one cold morning in 1945.
 Daniel is allowed to choose one book from the shelves and pulls out ‘The Shadow of the Wind’ by Julian Carax.
 This book will change the course of his life, mark him forever and lead him into a labyrinth of adventures and secrets.

-Tattoo, Manuel Vazquez Montalban
+Tattoo by Manuel Vazquez Montalban